Flex-Able: Side two

-Track listing (extend edition re-release)
+Track listing (extended edition re-release)

 The album was re-released on CD in 1988 by Akashic Records, with four bonus tracks from the Flex-Able Leftovers EP; and again remastered and reissued by Epic Records in 1997, with the same track listing as the Akashic reissue.
 There is also one European reissue on Curcio Records (released in 1992 in Italy) that features the same cover on the vinyl and just the first eleven tracks.

 All songs written by Steve Vai unless otherwise indicated.